MrAminiNezhad/Raccoon/README.md

 8- Support for multiple languages <br>

 # Installation Guide
 To install, simply download the project files and transfer them to your hosting.
-Then, put your panel information in the info.json file. <br>
+Then, put your panel information in the info.php file. <br>
 If it's a Sanaei panel, enter the value 1; if it's an Alireza panel, enter the number 2.

 # Preview